spotify/scio/site/src/paradox/extras/Sort-Merge-Bucket.md

     from the replicated sources must be re-hashed to avoid emitting duplicate records.
   - A custom parallelism in the middle of these bounds may be the best balance of speed and computing cost.
+  - Auto parallelism is more likely to pick an ideal value for most use cases.
+When using this option, you can check the worker logs to find out which value was selected.

 ## Testing
 Currently, mocking data for SMB transforms is not supported in the `com.spotify.scio.testing.JobTest` framework.
 See